 What I love about the HABA Walker Wagon is how solid and sturdy it is.
 This walker will definitely be harder to tip over than some other lesser walkers.
 This walker features wheels with silicone treats which makes sure the wagon won’t slip from beneath your kid’s fingertips.
 What’s cool is that the friction can be increased and decreased based on the skill of your little one.

 One of the other cool features in this well made cart is brakes.
-This is particularly handy when your kid is first learning to walk.
+This is particularly handy when your baby is first learning to walk.
 This is also helpful if you do plan on using this on a “slicker” floor like hardwood.

 The Hape Wonder Walker is recommended for kids age 12 months to 3 years.
 This walker has additional activity features and includes movable maze parts on the handle and sides.
 This turns the walker into more than just a walker.
 (I definitely love things for that are dual purpose.)